UN Global Compact COP guidance for members

 Peer reviewers consider each COP along two critical dimensions:

-For further information on COP Peer Review, please contact the Secretariat.
+For further information on COP Peer Review, please contact the UN Global Compact Network Secretariat.

 Other useful links